-The PMP through Rtl/MTSS process has been designed for implementation in all schools.
-Teachers will utilize the Progress Monitoring Plan application available through the M-DCPS Employee Portal at dadeschools.net to electronically indicate the students who are part of the school-wide PMP through Rtl/MTSS process.

-Additionally, records of all parental notification and parent conferences must be logged in the teachers' gradebooks.
+The PMP, through RtI/MTSS process, has been designed for implementation in all schools.
+Teachers will utilize the Student Performance Indicators (SPI) application to identify students eligible for a Progress Monitoring Plan (PMP).
+SPI is accessible through the M-DCPS Employee Portal at dadeschools.net.
+Teachers must keep records of all parental notification and parent conferences.
+Additionally, report card comment #33 must be used for students on a PMP.